My Beauty-Editor Friends Have the Best Brows: 8 Pencils They Swear By

 3. Set a Time Limit

 "If you feel like you overwork your brows, set a time limit on how long you tweeze.
-Set a timer for maybe 10 minutes for your clean-up just so you know you're not taking it overboard," Healy says.
+Set a timer for maybe 10 minutes for your cleanup just so you know you're not taking it overboard," Healy says.
 "Also, do it when you're not rushing, when you have time to dedicate to the shaping—not right before you go into an important Zoom meeting."

 4. Tweeze in the Right Direction

 One of the most common mistakes people make when tweezing is removing the hair in the wrong direction, Bailey says.
 "Each hair is connected to a tiny blood vessel (derma vessel) that keeps it healthy and allows it to grow back when the hair is removed," he explains.
 "Once that vessel is ruptured, the hair never returns.
 Bummer, right?
-So to tweeze properly, you must hold the skin tight with one finger and then tweeze the hair in the direction it is growing.
+To tweeze properly, you must hold the skin tight with one finger and then tweeze the hair in the direction it is growing.
 Typically, that direction is upward or toward the temple rather than straight out."

 5. Use a Big Mirror